 - Amplify Reading 3D (1-4): Determines scholars’ reading level based on Fountas and Pinnell reading continuum

 - Expeditionary Learning and Eureka Assessments: Provide authentic assessments on grade level standards based on the lessons taught in class

 - Interim Assessments (3-4): Assesses scholar mastery of standards taught throughout the school year and used to predict mastery level on SCReady

 - DIBELS/Running Records: Progress monitoring tools used to track scholar progress in-between major assessment points in the school year

 Gifted and Talented Experiences

-*The elementary school offers a number of enrichment opportunities for GT identified children and other scholars excelling in certain subjects/areas in all grades 5k-4th.
+- Enrichment opportunities for GT identified children and other scholars excelling in certain subjects/areas in all grades 1st-4th.

 Special instruction is made available to meet the needs of our children who qualify under the Individuals with Disabilities Education Act (IDEA).
 Scholars are served in settings appropriate for their disabilities.
 All information pertaining to services supplied through Special Education will only be released to individuals who have direct contact with the scholar and parent/guardian.
 Please inform the school of any special services your child has received prior to coming to Legacy.
 The guidelines followed by Legacy Early College are those established by local and federal mandates.
 Specific and additional information may be obtained by contacting the school’s Special Education Teacher.